Stocks rally as global selloff abates, bonds fall

 U.S. Treasuries prices posted their second straight day of declines.

-Benchmark 10-year notes US10YT=RR, up as much as three points on Wednesday on fears over the global economy, were off 12/32 in price on Friday to yield 2.1971 percent.
+Benchmark 10-year notes US10YT=RR, up as much as 3 points on Wednesday on fears over the global economy, were off 13/32 in price on Friday to yield 2.2024 percent.

-(Additional reporting by Marc Jones in London; Editing by Hugh Lawson, Chris Reese, Nick Zieminski and James Dalgleish)
+(Additional reporting by Marc Jones, editing by Hugh Lawson, Chris Reese and Nick Zieminski)